 Hanoi 36 streets with old houses still retain their looks from the 19th century.
 You can wander all day around Hanoi Old Quarter, watching local life and enjoying the peaceful and serene atmosphere of Hanoi.

-Notably, during the autumn – one of the best time to visit Hanoi, it will be even more enjoyable to wander around Hanoi thanks to the nice weather and beautiful yellow leaves.
+Notably, during the autumn – one of the best times to visit Hanoi, it will be even more enjoyable to wander around Hanoi thanks to the nice weather and beautiful yellow leaves.

 Also, several shops are selling exquisite art handicraft and rattan wares, so you might want to buy some as souvenirs for your friends and family.

 Hanoi is not only famous for its historical relics and atmosphere but also its tasty dishes.